Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_cost_management/tb_zts_cost_management.md

 ### Step 2 - Applying our Resource Monitor to our Warehouse
 With our Resource Monitor successfully created, let's now apply it to our created Warehouse using [ALTER WAREHOUSE ...
 SET RESOURCE_MONITOR](https://docs.snowflake.com/en/sql-reference/sql/alter-warehouse#properties-parameters).

-Please execute the final query of this step which will result in a `Statement executed successfully.` message.
+Please execute the final query of this step which will result in another `Statement executed successfully.` message.

 ```
 ALTER WAREHOUSE tb_test_wh SET RESOURCE_MONITOR = tb_test_rm;